ddddavid-he/CMatLib/README.md

 # CMatLib

-A C library of basic matrix calculation.
+A C library of basic matrix operations.